sezanzeb/input-remapper/readme/development.md

 - [x] add "disable" as mapping option
 - [x] mapping joystick directions as buttons, making it act like a D-Pad
 - [x] mapping mouse wheel events to buttons
-- [ ] automatically load presets when devices get plugged in after login (udev)
+- [x] automatically load presets when devices get plugged in after login (udev)
-- [ ] using keys that aren't available in the systems keyboard layout
+- [ ] map keys using a `modifier + modifier + ... + key` syntax
-- [ ] user-friendly way to map the left mouse button
+- [ ] injecting keys that aren't available in the systems keyboard layout

 ## Tests